AlexusBlack/udacity-log-analytics/README.md

 # Udacity Log Analytics
-Log analytics software for Udacity
+Log analytics software for Udacity.
+This version supports 4 types of reports:
+- Three most popular articles of all time
+- Ten most popular article authors of all time
+- Three authors who wrote most articles
+- Days with more than 1% of requests lead to errors

 ## Dependencies
 - psycopg2